HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk1.md

 Four sub-elements of a RL system (beyond agent and environment):
 1. Policy - determines the agent's next action based on what it senses and remembers of its environment
 1. Reward signal - At each time step, a single number is sent from the environment and the objective is to maximise the total reward over the long run.
-Immediate reward.
+Rewards are immediate - based on the last action.
-1. Value function - the total of reward achievable, starting from a particular state.
+1. Value function - the total of reward achievable, or *return*, starting from a particular state.
 Long-term.
 1. Model - allows inferences to be made about how environment will behave, and making of plans.

 Achievable rewards are primary, while values are predictions of rewards, and thus secondary.
-Values are based on rewards, and the point of estimating values is to achieve greater reward.
+Values are based on rewards, and the point of estimating values is to achieve greatest reward overall.

-Values are most important though when making decisions, as they predict long-term reward.
+Values are most important when making decisions, as they predict long-term reward.

 Rewards are basically given directly from the environment, but values must be estimated and re-estimated as an agent learns about the rewards it has achieved.